 We encourage children to regard collective worship as a period of calm, respectful reflection: to be quiet and thoughtful, to listen carefully to the leader and to participate in prayer and hymns.
 We create a peaceful atmosphere by using music and candles and other elements that act as a focal point for the attention of the children.

 Every day, a different member of staff or clergy leads our collective worship:

-- Monday worship is led by a member of senior staff
+- Monday and Tuesday worship times are led by a member of senior staff

 - Wednesday worship takes place at St Luke’s Church and is led by a member of clergy

 - Thursday worship is led by a member of senior staff

 - Friday worship is led by our Year 6 children and is where we celebrate achievement in the school from the past week.
-The children also nominate each for demonstrating one of our core Christian values.
+The children also nominate each other for demonstrating one of our core Christian values.

 Once every term, each class leads an act of worship and presents what they’ve learned to the rest of the school.
 Parents and carers are welcome to join us to share in their child’s learning.